-All questions or requests for clarification concerning the RFP shall be submitted in writing to the Issuing Officer by e-mail to OMHLocalProcurement@omh.ny.gov by 4:00 PM EST on the "Questions Due" date indicated in section 2.3 and will be limited to addressing only those questions submitted by the deadline.
-The subject line of your email must state 'Assertive Community Treatment Adult Teams - Rest of State'.
+All questions or requests for clarification concerning the RFP shall be submitted in writing to the Issuing Officer by e-mail to OMHLocalProcurement@omh.ny.gov by 2:00 PM EST on the "Questions Due" date indicated in section 2.2 and will be limited to addressing only those questions submitted by the deadline.
 No questions can be submitted or will be answered after this date.
 No questions will be answered by telephone or in person.

-The questions and official answers will be posted on the OMH website as indicated in section 2.3.
-Please be advised if the Subject Line is not indicated as instructed in this Section, OMH cannot guarantee that the Question will be listed in the published Questions and Answers.
+The questions and official answers will be posted on the OMH website as indicated in section 2.2.